-Make sure that no one has tampered with the device software
+Verify that no one has tampered with the firmware

-To make sure that the device has its original AXIS OS, or to take full control of the device after a security attack:
+To make sure that the device has its original Axis firmware, or to take full control of the device after a security attack:

 - Reset to factory default settings.
-See .

-After the reset, secure boot guarantees the state of the device.

-- 2. Configure and install the device.
+See Reset to factory default settings on page 76.
+After the reset, secure boot guarantees the state of the device. - 2.
+Configure and install the device.